AGM 03/13/2020 AT 6.45pm on ZOOM FOR MEMBERS OF THE TRUST

 ANYONE WHO LIVES IN KIRKNEWTON CAN JOIN KCDT FOR FREE

 The Kirknewton Community Development Trust aim to improve the lives of everyone in Kirknewton.
 If you are not yet a member of the Kirknewton Community Development Trust then why not join.
 You have to be over the age of 16, living in the Kirknewton area and membership is per individual, not household.
-You will get updated news via a regular e mail bulletin.
-The membership can be handed or posted into the Green Room at 12 Main Street, Kirknewton, EH278AH and can be found online here
+The membership form can be handed or posted into the Green Room at 12 Main Street, Kirknewton, EH278AH and can be found online here

 KCDT was founded in 2006 and after a recent ‘health check’ by the Big Lottery Scotland were described as a good example of an ‘anchor organisation’.
 We are members of the Development Trust Association of Scotland and registered with the charity regulator OSCR.

-The current members of the KCDT Board are local volunteers Chair Stewart McKenna, Vice Chair Martin Hall, Acting Treasurer Pat Hastings, Secretary Hugh Hunter Gordon, Kenny Birch and Vic Garrad.
+The current members of the KCDT Board are local volunteers Chair Stewart McKenna, Vice Chair Martin Hall, Acting Treasurer Caroline Hamilton, Secretary Hugh Hunter Gordon and Vic Garrad.
+Our newest Board Member is John Mundell, who has lived in the village for 16 years and was formerly Chief Executive of Inverclyde Council.
+Currently Board Members are chosen based on required skill set needed for the Development Plan.
 Details of the Board can be found on pages 4 & 5 of the Kirknewton News here

-Chief Executive Officer is Tony Foster, Youth and Volunteer Co-ordinator Jennifer Ba and Stephanie Paterson Finance Officer.
+Chief Executive Officer is Tony Foster, Stephanie Paterson Finance Officer, Debbie Douglas Funding Officer and Greg Young Community Gardener.
 Details of how to contact them are on our Contacts page

-Community engagement underpins everything we do.
-KCDT conduct the community consultation and produce the Kirknewton Development Plan every five years – the latest report can be seen here and the Development Plan 2016-2020 can be read on pages 12-15 of the latest Kirknewton News here.
+Community engagement underpins everything we do, identified by the lottery as best practice.
+KCDT, using an external consultant, conduct the community consultation and produce the Kirknewton Development Plan every five years – the latest report can be seen here and the Development Plan 2016-2020 can be read on pages 12-15 of the Kirknewton News here.

 Zero Energy Eco Building The Green Room